everythingpossible - Fotolia

 Storage networks allow disparate storage resources to be centralized and organized within the data center.
 The available storage can then be centrally managed and allocated to users or applications.
-Fibre Channel
+Fibre Channel (FC) has been the dominant storage area network (SAN) architecture for years, but its high cost and management complexity have deterred many SMBs from adopting this SAN technology.

 Internet SCSI, or ISCSI, addresses these SAN problems by carrying SCSI commands and storage traffic over existing IP networks.
 Transporting "SCSI over IP" leverages ubiquitous Ethernet networks, and that translates to lower costs, easier maintenance and simpler management, which in turn makes SAN deployment more attractive to SMBs.
 This article examines the basics of iSCSI, enumerates deployment roadblocks and anticipates future trends.